LaunchCodeEducation/LCHS_minesweeper_solution/README.md

 # LCHS_minesweeper

 This solution code corresponds to the text and videos in the **Build a Minesweeper Game** chapter from the [LCHS textbook](https://education.launchcode.org/lchs/index.html).

 ## Flask Setup

 After cloning this repo, users will need to create a virtual environment, activate it, and then install Flask.
 Use a command line interface to navigate into the project folder, then enter the following commands.
-(Be sure to replace `environment_name` with a name of your choice).

 *Mac*
 ```
-python3 -m venv environment_name
+python3 -m venv game-env
-. environment_name/bin/activate
+. game-env/bin/activate
 pip3 install Flask
 ```

 *Windows (GitBash)*
 ```
-py -3 -m venv environment_name
+py -3 -m venv game-env
-. environment_name/Scripts/activate
+. game-env/Scripts/activate
 pip install Flask
 ```

+## Database setup

+In the same directory, run the command `python3 db_setup.py`.
+This will create the `game.db` database and add the required tables.

 ## Note

 This chapter is under development.
 When deployed, access its table of contents here: https://education.launchcode.org/lchs/chapters/databases-part2/index.html